 (14) a.
-Lisa hat den Apfel größtenteils gegessen.
-Lisa has the apple for-the-most-part eaten ( $\approx$ 'Lisa ate most of the apple.') b.
+Lisa has the apple for-the-most-part eaten (\approx 'Lisa ate most of the apple.') b.
 Lisa hat größtenteils den Apfel gegessen.
-Lisa has for-the-most-part the apple eaten (cannot mean: 'Lisa ate most of the apple.') ( $\approx$ 'Most of what Lisa ate was the apple.')
+Lisa has for-the-most-part the apple eaten (cannot mean : 'Lisa ate most of the apple.') (\approx 'Most of what Lisa ate was the apple.')
 (15) a.
-Die Kinder haben größtenteils die Äpfel gegessen. the children have for-the-most-part the apples eaten ( $\approx$ 'Most of the children ate the apples.') (cannot mean: 'The children ate most of the apples.') b.
-Die Kinder haben die Äpfel größtenteils gegessen. the children have the apples for-the-most-part eaten ( $\approx$ 'Most of the children ate the apples.') ( $\approx$ 'The children ate most of the apples.')
+Die Kinder haben größtenteils die Äpfel gegessen. the children have for-the-most-part the apples eaten (\approx 'Most of the children ate the apples.') (cannot mean: 'The children ate most of the apples.') b.
+Die Kinder haben die Äpfel größtenteils gegessen. the children have the apples for-the-most-part eaten (\approx 'Most of the children ate the apples.') (\approx 'The children ate most of the apples.') $(\sim$ The enhancement are most of the apples.)

-So, judging from these ordering restrictions on the surface level, the configuration in (13) is arguably also found in German and is more explicitly observable than in English.

-Now, regarding the structural position of größtenteils, the question that arises is whether the pair in (15) arises as a result of variable syntactic placement of $grö\beta tenteils$ or as a result of movement of the object DP.
+So, judging from these ordering restrictions on the surface level, the configuration in (13) is arguably also found in German and is more explicitly observable than in English.7 pair in (15) arises as a result of variable syntactic placement of $grö\beta tenteils$ or as a result of movement of the object DP.
 Since definite DPs in German can be scrambled to a position higher up in the structure, it would not be implausible to assume that die Äpfel in (15b) has been scrambled.
-Three contrasting sentences for which the surface order provides better clues as to where in the structure $grö\beta tenteils$ may adjoin are given in (16).
+Three contrasting sentences for which the surface order provides better clues as to where in the structure $grö\beta tenteils$ may adjoin are given in (16).8